Treatment and Natural History Study of Lymphomatoid Granulomatosis

 Previously untreated and treated patients are eligible.

-Patients age 12 or older will be eligible.
+Patients aged 12 or older will be eligible.

 EXCLUSION CRITERIA:

-Patients with a history of coronary artery disease with angina pectoris, or a history of congestive heart failure will not be eligible to receive.
-DA-Epoch-R chemotherapy.
+Patients with a history of coronary artery disease with angina pectoris, or a history of congestive heart failure will not be eligible to receive. etoposide, prednisone, vincristine, cyclophosphamide, doxorubicin and rituximab (DA-EPOCH-R) chemotherapy.

-Patients with significant renal (Cr. greater than 1.5 mg/dl or creatinine less than 40 cc/min) or hepatic (bilirubin greater than 2.5 u) dysfunction not due to tumor involvement will not be eligible to receive DA-EPOCH-R chemotherapy.
+Patients with significant renal (serum creatinine (Cr.) greater than 1.5 mg/dl or creatinine clearance less than 40 cc/min) or hepatic (bilirubin greater than 2.5 x upper limit of normal (ULN) dysfunction not due to tumor involvement will not be eligible to receive DA-EPOCH-R chemotherapy.

 Informed consent must be obtained.

-Patients who in the opinion of the principle investigator are poor psychiatric or medical risk are not eligible.
+Patients who in the opinion of the principal investigator are poor psychiatric or medical risk are not eligible.

-Patients with prior hepatitis B exposure may be included in the study provided that they have HBV DNA levels below the World Health Organization s cutoff of 100 IU/mL prior to starting therapy.
+Patients with prior hepatitis B exposure may be included in the study provided that they have hepatitis B virus (HBV) deoxyribonucleic acid (DNA) levels below the World Health Organizations cutoff of 100 IU/mL prior to starting therapy.

 Study Plan